How an email API helps optimize your transactional email

 An API enables you to harness the advanced features and functionality of your email platform quickly and easily, allowing for effective integration of email sending in any app.
 Combine this with a user-friendly interface provided by your ESP, and developers can seamlessly interact with the app using API calls while marketing teams work on email templates using various email editors.

-It’s easy to manage compared to running your own email server and offers more advanced features and functionality than an SMTP relay service.
+As mentioned above, it’s easy to manage compared to running your own email server and offers more advanced features and functionality than an SMTP relay service.

 But the real reason why an email API rocks is that it will help you deliver a better customer experience and grow your business!